xxxx231/Hair-Segmentation-And-Recoloring/README.md

 # Hair-Segmentation-And-Recoloring :
-This is the project for CS406.M11
+This is the project for my subject Image Processing and Applications - CS406.M11